realseventy2-svg/OpenDC/README.md

    values, and test results.
 5. Test both an empty-drive case and a known-good CDI when changing GD-ROM or startup code.
-6. Do not include proprietary BIOS images, copyrighted game data, or external source code unless its license permits redistribution and the required notices are included.

 For pull requests, explain what changed, which target was tested, whether the test used Flycast or physical hardware, and include logs or photos when they